 1. Exposure to excessive heat and direct sun

 One of the most common split ends causes is too much exposure to heat and sun.
-The sun’s harsh UV rays can dry out hair, leaving it prone to breakage and splitting if you’re not careful.
-To prevent this, try a sun protectant spray for your hair and try to limit your exposure when possible.
+The sun’s harsh UV rays and extreme heat can dry out hair, leaving it prone to breakage and splitting if you’re not careful.
+To prevent this, try a sun protectant spray to protect your hair and try to limit your exposure when possible.

 2. Over-washing your tresses